 - 5 teaspoon Worcestershire sauce

-- 2 ΒΌ tsp white granulated sugar
+- 2 ¼ tsp white granulated sugar

 Instructions

-- Using the back and side of your knife or a meat mallet, tenderize the chicken breasts into thin slices, about 1-25-1.5 cm even thickness.
-This is important.Β
+- Lay a piece of plastic wrap to cover the butterflied chicken breast to prevent the juices from splashing everywhere (optional).
+Using the back and side of your knife or a meat mallet, evenly tenderize the chicken breasts into thin slices, about ½-inch thick.
+Remove the plastic wrap.

 Char C